aureliojargas/txt2regex/README.md

 ### Q: Why it only uses 80 columns if my screen has more?
 ### Q: I've changed the xterm window size, why it didn't notice that?

-A: The program do use the bash environment variables `$LINES` and `$COLUMNS` to get the actual screen size.
+A: The program do use the Bash environment variables `$LINES` and `$COLUMNS` to get the actual screen size.
 Those **MUST** be exported variables, or you'll be stuck at the default 80x25 size.
 Try: